paullegrand/docs/tutorial/install.md

 composer --version
 ```

-This will print your current Composer version if it’s installed, or `command not found` if Composer is not installed.
+You’ll see your current Composer version, or `command not found` if Composer is not installed.

 If you’re using Composer 1.3.0 or higher, you’re ready to [Install Craft CMS via Composer](#install-craft-cms-via-composer).
 If you’re running a lower version or haven’t installed Composer, see [Composer’s install guide](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).